Core5-team/illuminati_eks/README.md

 ---

+>This overview outlines the essential components for setting up and managing an EKS cluster with a database and Helm charts.

+>The version of Kubernetes is 1.34
+---

 ### EKS Setup Module

-The version of Kubernetes is 1.34

 The EKS module sets up the configuration for networking and defines how the EKS cluster will operate.